Make-Magazine/makehub/wp-content/plugins/youtube-embed-plus/readme.txt

 == Screenshots ==

-1. YouTube Embed Screenshot 1: Paste a YouTube link on its own line and it will become a YouTube embed on your website.
+1. Embed Plus for YouTube WordPress Plugin Screenshot 1: Paste a YouTube link on its own line and it will become a YouTube embed on your website.
 Or, use the shortcode method.
-2. YouTube Embed Screenshot 2: How to get to YouTube's admin settings
+2. Embed Plus for YouTube WordPress Plugin Screenshot 2: How to get to YouTube's admin settings
-3. YouTube Embed Screenshot 3: Visual YouTube Wizard and Search Tool
+3. Embed Plus for YouTube WordPress Plugin Screenshot 3: Visual YouTube Wizard and Search Tool
-4. YouTube Embed Screenshot 4: Wizard Insert Search Result Screenshot
+4. Embed Plus for YouTube WordPress Plugin Screenshot 4: Wizard Insert Search Result Screenshot
-5. YouTube Embed Screenshot 5: Wizard Search Results Screenshot
+5. Embed Plus for YouTube WordPress Plugin Screenshot 5: Wizard Search Results Screenshot
-6. YouTube Embed Screenshot 6: Gallery layout for a playlist or channel
+6. Embed Plus for YouTube WordPress Plugin Screenshot 6: Gallery layout for a playlist or channel
-7. YouTube Embed Screenshot 7: YouTube playlist galleries are also easily supported.
+7. Embed Plus for YouTube WordPress Plugin Screenshot 7: YouTube playlist galleries are also easily supported.
 Here's the Billboard Top 25 Songs for example.
-8. YouTube Embed Screenshot 8: Localization/internationalization so you can set the player's interface language
+8. Embed Plus for YouTube WordPress Plugin Screenshot 8: Localization/internationalization so you can set the player's interface language
-9. YouTube Embed Screenshot 9: Optional YouTube channel subscription button above gallery thumbnails
+9. Embed Plus for YouTube WordPress Plugin Screenshot 9: Optional YouTube channel subscription button above gallery thumbnails

 == Changelog ==

+= Embed Plus for YouTube WordPress Plugin 13.4 =
+* Better compatibility with themes that use the Gutenberg block editor and responsive sizing
+* Fix notice on new installs
+* Add pagebuilder tips to Wizard tab of the documentation

+= Embed Plus for YouTube WordPress Plugin 13.3.1 =
+* Fix simultaneous playback control issue
+* Add support for premiere video embedding

+= Embed Plus for YouTube WordPress Plugin 13.2.3 =
+* Defer JavaScript for performance
+* Compatibility between loop and hide relative videos features
+* Simultaneous playback control

+= Embed Plus for YouTube WordPress Plugin 13.2.1 =
+* Provides more compatibility with other lazyload plugins and responsive themes

+= Embed Plus for YouTube WordPress Plugin 13.2.0.2 =
+* Fixes the "Hide related videos at the end of playback" feature (fixes issue with galleries)

+= Embed Plus for YouTube WordPress Plugin 13.2.0.1 =
+* Compatibility with legacy versions of PHP
+* Fix Responsive sizing issue with lazyloading plugins

+= Embed Plus for YouTube WordPress Plugin 13.2 =
+* Add ability to embed a live stream from a given channel
+* Reduction in live stream YouTube API quota usage
+* Compatibility with other plugins having tabbed sections (e.g. Yuzo)
+* Show YouTube API errors to admins only

 = Embed Plus for YouTube WordPress Plugin 13.1.2.5 =
 * Improve responsive sizing aspect ratio in widgets